andreasalem/ProForQ/index.md

 <font size="5">2&nbsp;&nbsp; Technical Set-Up</font>

-The ipynb file with the main body of the project is also available at [this link](https://drive.switch.ch/index.php/s/2vcp5npHib4q01Y).
-We reccomend opening the file in the local Jupyter Notebook server, since the rendering could be different on other platforms (such as Google Collab, nbviewer, etc.).
-We also remind everyone to modify the current working directory at the beginning of the ipynb file in order to run the entire script correctly.
+The .ipynb file with the main body of the project is also available at [this link](https://drive.switch.ch/index.php/s/2vcp5npHib4q01Y).
+We recomend opening the file in the local Jupyter Notebook server, since the rendering could be different on other platforms (such as Google Collab, nbviewer, etc.).
+We also remind everyone to modify the current working directory at the beginning of the .ipynb file in order to run the entire script correctly.
 Finally, also the `pip install` command may has to be run for some packages.

 All four datasets used in the project can be found [here](https://drive.switch.ch/index.php/s/8r1ouGhw6GtC4bL), under "Data".